“Why is it so different from the beginning?”

 Relationships are complicated and they don’t always unfold the way we want them to or how the rose-tinted glasses at the beginning of our relationships make us believe.
 As in any relationship, differences of opinion are normal.
 The question is: how do we deal with them!

-Couples therapy might be a good idea if you both have already talked about important topics several times, you both have looked at them from different perspectives and you still could not find a solution which makes you both happy.
+Couples therapy might be a good idea if you both have already talked about important topics several times, you both have looked at them from different perspectives and you still could not find a solution that makes you both happy.

 The main aim of couples therapy is to find a way to make it easier for the couple to live together (or to separate) and to make them both more satisfied.
 Depending on the problem area, this may involve a more practical approach (e.g. how do we manage to distribute the tasks more fairly in order to have more time together?) or a more profound search for causes (e.g. why is it so difficult for partner A to allow closeness?).